Migration 101: It Doesn't Come Naturally For Moose And Sheep

 Scientists had long suspected that large mammals must learn to migrate — after all, they've observed how babies follow their mothers around.
 But the idea hadn't been tested until now.

-Jesmer and his colleagues gathered GPS tracking data on 267 bighorn sheep and 189 moose in Oregon, Idaho and Wyoming.
-Importantly, the researchers knew that some of these herds had been relocated to these areas over the past 60 years, after the original populations had died out in the mid-1800s or early 1900s because of hunting or disease.
+Jesmer and his colleagues gathered GPS tracking data on 267 bighorn sheep and 189 moose in the western U.S. Importantly, the researchers knew that some of these populations had been relocated to these areas over the past 60 years, after the original populations had died out in the mid-1800s or early 1900s because of hunting or disease.

 That allowed the team to compare the migration patterns of newcomers with groups of animals that had lived in their landscape for much longer, at least 200 years.
 "We know they were there at the time of the Lewis and Clark expedition, and probably for hundreds or even thousands of years prior," Jesmer says.